school-of-data/old-schoolofdata-website-extensions/README.md

 ```
 DATABASE_URL=sqlite://scodaext.sqlite foreman start
 ```

+In case you use honcho not foreman - replace it

 Point your browser to [localhost:5000](http://localhost:5000) to start off.
 The admin interface is on [/admin](http://localhost:5000/admin), the